Osama Hadid Al-Mukhaini: Club career

 On 23 June 2013, he signed a contract with Al-Seeb Club.

 Club career statistics

 International career

 Osama was selected for the national team for the first time in 2009.
 He made his first appearance for Oman on 20 January 2010 in a friendly match against Sweden.
-He has made appearances in the 2010 Gulf Cup of Nations and has represented the national team in the 2011 AFC Asian Cup qualification.
+He has made appearances in the 20th Arabian Gulf Cup and has represented the national team in the 2011 AFC Asian Cup qualification.